EUPP-benchmark/intake-eumetnet-postprocessing-benchmark/README.md

-# The Eumetnet postprocessing benchmark dataset Intake catalogue
+# The EUMETNET postprocessing benchmark dataset Intake catalogue

 A Python module using [Intake](https://github.com/intake/intake) catalogues to retrieve the Eumetnet postprocessing benchmark datasets.